kriang/theasia/README.md

 ## Running the project

-Clone the repo, cd into theasia directory and run
+Clone the repo, cd into 'theasia' directory and run

 ```
 yarn install